fbhs-cs/purdys-puzzles/Puzzles/2021-01/README.md

 From 1 to 1,000 there are 288 *horseshoe prime* numbers and 168 *prime* numbers, a ratio of 12:7, or 1.714 hp to p.

-What is the ratio, expressed a decimal to 3 decimal places, of horseshoe primes to primes between 1 and 1,000,000?
+What is the ratio, expressed as a decimal to 3 decimal places, of horseshoe primes to primes between 1 and 1,000,000?